Crusoe Kuningbal: Biography

+Crusoe Kuningbal is widely recognized as the first artist in the region to carve mimic spirit figures in three-dimensional form, a practice he bagan in the 1960s.
+Although mimih were a common subject in bark painting, he was the only artist at the time to depict them in sculpture.
+His carvings portrayed the spirits as tall, slender beings associated with the rocky escarpments of Arnhem Land.
+According to Kuninjku belief, mimih live within rock fissures and emerge at dusk, are known to be elusive hunters into the rock country and vanishing without a trace.
+Contemporary people say that the mimih painted much of the rock art that displays their images and lifestyle.
+Kuningbal's innovation laid the groundwork for a new sculptural tradition within the Kuninjku community.

+Kuningbal also played a foundational role not only as an artist but as a cultural innovator.
+He was the initial artist to carve mimih spirit figures for ceremonial use, and this practice has since evolved into a key artistic tradition in Western Arnhem Land.
+His work contributed to what is now a thriving local industry, enabling artists to earn income while preserving cultural practices on their ancestral lands.

 Mamurrng

 The Mamurrng is a ceremony in which two different language communities come together for trade and diplomacy.
 In this ceremony there are songs, dances, beating of clapsticks, and playing of the didjeridu.
 Red and white ochre is used to paint the bodies of participants and special outfits of cloth and headbands are dawned.
 In the 1960s, Kuningbal pioneered many songs and dances used in the ceremony.
 These dances were inspired by the mimih spirits and their cunning ways.
 In addition to singing and dancing, Kunginbal carved mimih sculptures for the ceremony which had previously never been done.
+He incorporated life sized carvings and his distinctive songs, dances, and sculptures were quickly popularized amongst his local setting.
 They were put in the middle to be danced around.
 He also broke tradition by covering his statues in his now trademark dots instead of traditional rarrk designs.
 This ceremony was performed in public spaces in Maningrida where community members and outsiders noticed Kuningbal's sculptures and a market demand for them resulted.